future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 ##### Using ACE from the host during development

-While full operation of ACE requires having an AS as part of the network, CoAP servers running on RIOT-rs can be used in the ACE framework without a live server.
+While full operation of ACE requires having an AS as part of the network, CoAP servers running on Ariel OS can be used in the ACE framework without a live server.

 Similar to how an EDHOC key is created on demand on the host, an AS's list of Resource Servers is maintained by default.
-Tools at the host can then use the locally stored key to create tokens that grant fine-grained permissions on the RIOT-rs device.
+Tools at the host can then use the locally stored key to create tokens that grant fine-grained permissions on the Ariel OS device.

 With the [New ACE Workflow developed in ACE], such tokens can also be provisioned into Resource Servers on behalf of clients that are being provisioned.
 Thus,
-the offline AS can enable deployed RIOT-rs based CoAP servers to accept requests from newly created RIOT-rs based CoAP clients without the need for the CoAP client to create a network connection to the host.
+the offline AS can enable deployed Ariel OS based CoAP servers to accept requests from newly created Ariel OS based CoAP clients without the need for the CoAP client to create a network connection to the host.
 (Instead, the host needs to find the Resource Server over the network).

 .. note: Some more exploration of this workflow will be necessary as to how the client can trigger the AS to re-install (or renew) its token in case the Resource Server retired the token before its expiration.
-  For RIOT-rs internal use,
+  For Ariel OS internal use,
   AS-provisioned tokens might just be retained longer.

 [New ACE Workflow developed in ACE]: https://www.ietf.org/archive/id/draft-ietf-ace-workflow-and-params-00.html#name-new-ace-workflow